Introduction: The principle of the weekly couple’s conversation with 3 questions:

 “What could I change about myself?”

-A proven recommendation for a happy relationship is to have a set conversation as a couple once a week.
+A proven recommendation for a happy relationship is to have a fixed conversation as a couple once a week.
 In this conversation, both partners consciously take time for each other and ask themselves three specific questions.
 While one speaks and answers, the other listens attentively—without interruptions, without contradicting.
 Then the right to speak switches.
 This ritualized conversation creates a safe space where both can openly talk about the positives and negatives of the past week.

 Why a weekly conversation?
 Because it helps to address small things in time before they build up into bigger conflicts.
 Psychological studies show that couples who regularly talk openly with each other develop less resentment and fewer misunderstandings.
 Instead of bottling things up, you stay in constant exchange.
-Such regular relationship conversations increase mutual appreciation and foster a deeper emotional connection.
-They act like a weekly “reset” or check-up for the partnership—you stay up to date with what’s going on inside the other person and strengthen the feeling of togetherness.
+Such regular relationship talks increase mutual appreciation and foster a deeper emotional connection.
+They act like a weekly “reset” or a check-up for the partnership—you stay up to date with what’s going on inside the other person and strengthen the feeling of togetherness.

 Question 1: “How did I surprise you last week?”